MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 - Classify all AD data as systems, applications, or users

-Once again, to read about these practices in more detail, see [Maintaining a more secure environment](Maintaining-a-More-Secure-Environment.md).
+To continue reading more detail about these practices, see [Maintaining a more secure environment](Maintaining-a-More-Secure-Environment.md).

 ## Security measure summary table